-The Texas Parks and Wildlife Department (TPWD) closed state waters to crabbing (with crab traps) from February 21 - March 1, 2020.
+The Texas Parks and Wildlife Department (TPWD) closed state waters to crabbing (with crab traps) 10 consecutive days beginning February 19.
+However, due to the unprecedented winter weather that impacted the entire state, TPWD asked volunteers to delay any trap removals until February 22nd to allow the crabbers to have additional time to remove their gear, as well as improving the efficiency of picking up traps in better weather.
 During this time, crab traps encountered are classified as "abandoned" and may be removed by Law Enforcement personnel, Department staff, and any member of the general public.
-A grand total of 2,029 traps were removed.
-We documented 327 volunteers participating onboard 95 boats during the annual closure.
-Table 1. has the data broken down by major bay.
+Since the beginning of this coordinated effort to remove abandoned traps from the bays in 2002, over 38,000 traps have been removed with the help of nearly 4,000 volunteers coastwide.